luanalouza/human_chatbot_using_chatgpt-3.5/README.md

 ![OpenAI Integrated Chatbot Application](./clip.gif)

-Executive Summary
+Project Overview

-This project encapsulates a state-of-the-art web application that leverages the power of OpenAI’s language model to deliver an interactive chatbot for an internet service provider.
-The chatbot is designed to assist users with inquiries about internet plans, provide relevant information, and offer a personalized user experience.
+This project presents a cutting-edge web application harnessing the capabilities of OpenAI's language model to introduce an interactive chatbot tailored for an internet service provider.
+The chatbot is meticulously crafted to assist users with inquiries about internet plans, deliver pertinent information, and create a personalized user experience.

 Key Features

-User-Friendly Chat Interface: The application boasts an intuitive chat interface, enabling users to interact seamlessly with the chatbot.
+1. User-Friendly Chat Interface:

+The application boasts an intuitive chat interface, ensuring seamless interaction with the chatbot.
-Predefined Conversation Flow: The chatbot adheres to a scripted conversation flow, ensuring a friendly and informative interaction with users.
+2. Predefined Conversation Flow:

+The chatbot follows a scripted conversation flow, guaranteeing a friendly and informative interaction with users.
-Integration with OpenAI: The core of the chatbot is powered by OpenAI’s advanced language model, enabling the generation of contextually appropriate responses to user queries.
+3. Integration with OpenAI:

+The core of the chatbot is powered by OpenAI's advanced language model, facilitating the generation of contextually appropriate responses to user queries.
 Usage Instructions

-Repository Cloning:
+Repository Setup:

 git clone <repository_url>

-Virtual Environment Activation: Activate your pre-configured virtual environment named venv:
+Virtual Environment Activation:

 On Windows: